 Here’s a couple of my DIY Cake Topper Template projects:

-All of these DIY cake topper templates (both printable and SVG/DXF) are available for free in my resource library.
+All of these Cake Topper templates are available for free in SVG and printable formats in my resource library.

 *this article contains affiliate links for your convenience, see full disclosures here